ISO 20022: from compliance to data power

 You should now be able to talk about these key points of the article:

 • What is ISO 20022, and how does it differ from traditional financial messaging standards?
 ISO 20022 is an international standard for financial messaging developed by the International Organization for Standardization (ISO).
-Its purpose is to provide a common framework for the exchange of financial information across institutions, ensuring consistent and structured data for payments, securities trade, and other transactions.
-Historically, financial institutions relied on the SWIFT MT format (Message Type), a rigid, text-based standard.
+Its purpose is to provide a common framework for exchanging financial information across institutions, ensuring consistent and structured data for payments, securities trading, and other transactions.
+Historically, financial institutions have relied on the SWIFT MT format (Message Type), a rigid, text-based standard.
 ISO 20022 directly responds to the complexity and limitations of these legacy standards by replacing the SWIFT MT format with the MX format, which is built on XML.
 The MX messages are highly structured and allow for much richer, more detailed data to be transmitted with each transaction.
 This detailed information can include legal entity identifiers (LEIs), structured postal addresses, or specific roles identifying the ultimate debtor and creditor involved.

 For example, AI trained on structured data can:

-• Enhance Compliance and Risk Management: Machine-learning algorithms can analyze message fields to detect subtle fraud patterns that may be missed by traditional rule-based systems.
+• Enhance compliance and risk management: machine-learning algorithms can analyze message fields to detect subtle fraud patterns that may be missed by traditional rule-based systems.

-• Drive Strategic Insight: Once ISO 20022 is fully integrated, banks gain “data-rich” payment ecosystems from which AI can continuously learn, identifying high-cost corridors or areas where new products could be introduced.
+• Drive strategic insight: once ISO 20022 is fully integrated, banks gain “data-rich” payment ecosystems from which AI can continuously learn, identifying high-cost corridors or areas where new products could be introduced.

 [1] MT (Message Type): traditional SWIFT message format, based on a structured text layout, primarily used for financial transactions such as payments and securities trades